5 Best Teva Hiking Sandals in 2026

 We have no worries about this sandal drifting away as it floats right up.
 Made entirely of foam, it tips the scales to a mere 7.2 oz (240g).
 That’s 2.4 oz (63g) lighter than the average!
 Unlike the usual fabric straps of Tevas, Drift’s foam straps repel water easily.
 Goodbye, soggy sandals!

 The platform feels buttery on foot, but not too soft that rocks can poke through.
-Our durometer confirms a 23.5 HA reading, 20.6% softer than average.
+Our durometer confirms that it's on par with the average at 47.6 AC.
 Our calliper reading shows a thicker 28.9 mm heel for more impact protection, whereas the forefoot sits around the average for better ground feel.

 Drift displays unquestionable grip on our wear tests through slippery smooth surfaces and unstable pebbles.
 The ride feels stable because of the wide platform that ensures our surefootedness.
 Our calliper shows 94.8 mm landing space in the heel and 105.6 mm width in the toebox area for our natural toe splay.